 4. Separate You from Your Competitors

-As the channel is sometimes slow to move to some of the more advanced technologies, those that are fast will gain the upper hand and a competitive advantage.
+AAs the channel is sometimes slow to move to some of the more advanced technologies, those that are fast will gain the upper hand and competitive advantage.
 Merely having these conversations will automatically distinguish you from many of your competitors.
-It demonstrates that you have a pulse on the latest threats and an insight into how artificial intelligence and machine learning can improve the security posture, without adding more burden to them.
+It demonstrates that you have a pulse on the latest threats and an insight into how artificial intelligence (AI) and machine learning can improve security posture and phishing detection, without adding more burden to them.

 This is especially important as Business Email Compromise attacks are on the rise.
 These attacks grew to record levels in 2017, according to the FBI, and can cost victimized organizations an average of $25,000 to $75,000.
 Trend Micro believes that business email compromise attacks will surpass $9 billion in 2018.
 An analysis of 160 billion emails sent to 2,400 companies last year found that 89 percent of those companies were targeted with at least one attack.